On the growth exponent of c-holomorphic functions with algebraic graphs: Generic injectivity of c-holomorphic non-constant mappings on fibred analytic sets

 We consider the following general situation.
 Let $A\subset D\times{\C}^n$ be a pure $k$-dimensional analytic set with proper projection $\pi(x,y)=x$ onto the domain $D\subset{\C}^k$.
 Let $d$ denote the multiplicity of $\pi|_A$ as a branched covering and $\sigma_\pi\subsetneq D$ its critical (or discriminant) set.

 We assume throughout this section that for projections $\pi'$ close to $\pi$ we still have $\pi'|_A$ a $d$-sheeted branched covering.
 Close, in this case, means close in the space of all epimorphisms (projections, as it were) ${\C}^{k+n}\to{\C}^k$.
-Equivalently, that means that $\mathrm{Ker}\pi$ and $\mathrm{Ker}\pi'$ are close in the $n$-th Grassmannian $G_n({\C}^{k+n})$, i.e. in the sense of the Kuratowski convergence (cf. \cite{DP} where this is explained in details).
-As a matter of fact, we are particularly interested in the following two situations where these assumptions are satisfied:
+Equivalently, that means that $\Ker\pi$ and $\Ker\pi'$ are close in the $n$-th Grassmannian $G_n({\C}^{k+n})$, i.e. in the sense of the Kuratowski convergence, cf. \cite{DP} where this is explained in details.
+We shortly recall that thefamily of closed subset $\mathcal{F}_X$ of a locally compact metric space $X$ can be endowed with a metrizable and compact topology in which the convergence of closed sets $F_\nu\to F$ is equivalent to \begin{enumerate} \item[(a)] Any $x\in F$ is the limit of a sequence $F_\nu\ni x_\nu\to x$; \item[(b)] Given a compact set $K\subset X\setminus F$, there is $F_\nu\cap K=\varnothing$ for all $\nu$ large enough. \end{enumerate} This is a natural generalization of the convergence of compact sets in the Hausdorff metric.
+More importantly, the natural topology of the Grassmannian and of $G'_k({\C})$ gives exactly this convergence (cf. \cite{L} and \cite{DP}).
+It is then easy to check that the mapping